-It takes a fair bit to annoy me to the point of feeling physically cross, but at this point I was hot-heated.
+It takes a fair bit to annoy me to the point of feeling physically cross, but at this point I was hot-headed.
 I found my housemate sitting on his PC deep into Elite: Dangerous and bombarded the disinterested back of his head with an update.

 “I should write to the bank’s CEO and tell him his publicity is full of it,” I ranted.

-“Yes why not?” my friend said disinterestedly, as he traded his space ship’s cargo of bootleg liquor for a case of neofabric installation at a way station at the far reaches of the Heart nebulae.
+“Yes why not?” my friend said disinterestedly, as he traded his space ship’s cargo of bootleg liquor for a case of neofabric insulation at a way station at the far reaches of the Heart nebulae.
 “I bet he’d love to hear from an angry customer setting him straight.”